Skip to main content

 The ASK programme

-From 1 August 2025, the Department for Education will no longer fund the ASK programme.
-Schools and colleges can contact their local Careers Hub and the Apprenticeship Ambassador Network for support.
+From 1 August 2025, the Department for Education will no longer fund the programme.
+Schools and colleges seeking support with apprenticeships and technical pathways should contact their local Careers Hub and the Apprenticeship Ambassador Network.

 Learn more